sakura1357/django-blog-learning/README.md

 # django-blog-learning
-This is a django-learning-blog project.It comes from github.com/zmrenwu/django-blog-tutorial
+This is a django-learning-blog project.
+It comes from github.com/zmrenwu/django-blog-tutorial